eclipse-researchlabs/brain-iot-BIP_-To_-JAVA_Toolset/README.md

 *  5- Type train to load the train bundle
 *  6- Type main to load the main bundle in charge of commanding prediction and training

+>    ` Important: To make a correct prediction, users have to modify the predictmodel class in predict.impl to locate the sh file and ensure communication with python files.`
+>    ` uncomment the predict.sh with a correct location of python files.`

 # BIP_To_Java